eshazen/carputer/Arduino/ShapeDisplay/README.md

     STUFF.PRT   list of outlines
     STUFF.REE   R-Tree

+    ZONE.DAT    time zone database
+	ZONE.VRT
+	ZONE.PRT
+	ZONE.REE

-The database should have 3 datasets differentiated by the `prio` item in the shapes data (Town, County, State).
+The `STUFF` database should have 3 datasets differentiated by the `prio` item in the shapes data (Town, County, State).
 Each is displayed on it's own line.